Preparing to Write A Story

 I keep thinking I’m going to write a story, something that will interest people I don’t know.
 The problem is I don’t know how to write.
 The second problem is I have a hard time thinking of some interest that will engage people to read my posts.

 Then there is a mechanical problem; I don’t touch type very well.
 It’s easier to hunt and peck.
 If I were to take two typing tests, one using touch typing and the other using my version of hunt and peck the hunk and peck version would win.

 In the “My History” section of my website; I have given a chronological history of where I have lived over the years.
 Perhaps my next story should include some events and experiences that happened in my life.
 It would be a rather depressing story with some good highlights now and then.
 But then everything smooth’s out towards the end.

 One of the things I’ll need to consider and think about is whether I should write in the 1st person or the 3rd person.
 Writing in the 3rd person will make my story less personal.
 And may give me a chance to view things from a different perspective.
 Writing in the 1st person may be too revealing and cause embarrassment.
 Of course, before I make a decision.
 I will need to study the official definitions and rules of writing in 1st, 2nd, or 3rd person.

 How to Write a Story

 I think I’ll start by defining my characters.
-They are all real people and had major influences in my life.
+They are all real people and have significant influences on my life.
 These characters came into my life early on.
-I think I’ll limit the number to about 20 people or less.
+I think I’ll limit the number two about 20 people or fewer.

 - Childhood Friends